useperform/perform/docs/core/admins.rst

 A common requirement in web applications is 'CRUD' operations on your entities, i.e. `create`, `read`, `update`, and `delete`.

-Perform introduces the concept of `admins`, a class which configures how to manage entities.
+Perform introduces the concept of `admins`, classes that configure how to manage entities.

 Creating an admin
 -----------------